PagoPlus/numscriptex/README.md

 ...>  }
 ```
 Where:
-- `balances`: are a map with the account assets balance;
+- `balances`: are a map with the account's assets balances;
 - `metadata`: metada variables;
-- `variables`: used for variables injection.
+- `variables`: variables used inside the script.

 You can read more about Metadata clicking [here](https://docs.formance.com/numscript/reference/metadata)
 and more about Variables clicking [here](https://docs.formance.com/numscript/reference/variables)